What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Choose to stay in a spacious apartment, with a luxury interior, 3 bedrooms, perfectly set in Hannam/Itaewon.
 See it here!

-Pros: The financial area of Seoul will also place you close to the Han River and its beautiful park, but also right next to the most popular department store packed with shops and restaurants.
+Pros: The financial area of Seoul will also place you close to the Han River and its beautiful park, right next to the most popular department store packed with shops and restaurants.

-Additionally, Yeouido is one of the best areas to stay in Seoul because of its high density of luxury hotels and the location next to the Cherry Blossom Festival that takes place every year.
+Additionally, Yeouido is one of the best areas to stay in Seoul because of its high density of luxury hotels and its location next to the Cherry Blossom Festival, which takes place every year.

 Because of its location a bit further away, staying here will be more relaxing and tranquil.

-Cons: You will be relatively far away from Seoul’s main attractions, and you’ll have to change the subway line in order to get to the city center.
+The cons: You will be relatively far away from Seoul’s main attractions, and you’ll have to change the subway line to get to the city center.

-On top of that, as mentioned, here you’ll find mostly pricy hotels and restaurants.
+On top of that, as mentioned, you’ll find mostly pricey hotels and restaurants here.

 Best hotels in Yeouido